natmfat/natmfat/README.md

-Dear all hiring managers,
-I've been submitting the wrong resume for the past few months.
-Please [click here for my actual resume](https://www.natmfat.com/resume.pdf).

 # Hi there 👋

 I'm currently working on [Vanilla Libraries](https://github.com/orgs/vanilla-libraries/repositories), which are a set of lightweight and opinionated TypeScript libraries for relatively common tasks, such as generating profile pictures or making a web server.